microsoft/vscode-azurefunctions/docs/azurefunction_maven.md

 4. Run `mvn --version` to verify that it is correctly installed.

-> NOTE: Please restart vscode to make the path effective when you finished the steps above.
+> NOTE: Please restart vscode to make the path effective when you finish the steps above.